-That's what happened in late 2008, when Republicans in Congress pressured President Bush to insist, before granting a "bridge loan" to General Motors and Chrysler, that members of the United Auto Workers Union (UAW) agree to wages that matched those given to non-union workers in southern-state factories.
+That's what happened in late 2008, when Republicans in Congress pressured President George W. Bush to insist, before granting a "bridge loan" to General Motors and Chrysler, that members of the United Auto Workers Union (UAW) agree to wages that matched those given to non-union workers in southern-state factories.

-At this stage in history, the UAW is fully able to fight its own battles.
-Not so, the millions of unorganized workers across the country, who have been ignored both by business and labor - with several notable exceptions on the part of activists for hotel workers and the like.
+At this stage in history, the UAW has been fully able to fight its own battles.
+Not so, the millions of unorganized workers across the country, who had long been ignored both by business and labor - with several notable exceptions on the part of activists for hotel workers and the like.
 Clearly, the need for unionization is greatest among the lowest-paid workers, who are the most vulnerable.
-That was recognized more than a century ago by the Industrial Workers of the World (IWW), the "one big union" that was formed to organize unskilled workers who were shunned by the labor organizations of that era.
+Their depressed state was recognized more than a century ago by the Industrial Workers of the World (IWW), the "one big union" that was formed to organize unskilled workers who were shunned by the labor organizations of that era.